Kamal578/container-case-ASP/README.md

 - Connectivity is tracked as an undirected graph via neighbor sets.
 - When water needs to be redistributed (after connect or add), the algorithm depth-first traverses the connected component to collect nodes, sums their amounts, and writes back the average to each node.
 - Time complexity for redistribution is O(N + E) in the component; space is O(N) for the traversal set/stack.
 For small teaching examples this is fine; for large graphs a union-find–based approach with stored totals would avoid repeated traversals.
 - Disconnect simply removes the edge; because levels are already equalized, no extra work is needed.
+Reconnecting nodes already in the same component is treated as a no-op to avoid redundant traversals.

 ## Example sequence (console)
 The bottom of `main.py` runs a short scenario.
 Expected outputs: